mahendrabairagi/aws-ml-iot-lab/Prep_Challenge/README.md

 ![Alt text](../screenshots/notebook_dashboard_1.png)

 You'll be redirected to the notebook instance, and will land in the jupyter notebook dashboard.
-From here, you can navigate through your local filesystem, open and edit notebooks, text files, terminals, etc. By default, you'll have two directories: "lost+found" and "sample-notebooks", the latter of which contains a litany of examples for building, training, and deploying algorithms on SageMaker.
+From here, you can navigate through your local filesystem, open and edit notebooks, text files, terminals, etc. By default, you'll have one directory: "lost+found", the latter of which contains a litany of examples for building, training, and deploying algorithms on SageMaker.

 The "New" tab on the top right can be used to create new files, as well as open up a terminal window through the dashboard.
 We need to clone a github repository, so let's open up a new terminal: